jp-hudson/plex/README.md

+This script scans the plex media folder and looks for new additions.
+It scans every hour on your mac via launchctl.
+If it sees any new additions to the media diretory it will place the changes in pending.
+It is set to not send an email out under these conditions:

+1) Mac must be on
+2) It must be Friday after 1PM
+3) There is a item in the pending state
+4) There has not been another email sent since the previous Friday

+If these conditions are met, an email with the media is sent to a list of users specified.
+More in-depth view below:

 movie_sender.py is setup with hudson.plex.media@gmail.com email account.
-Credentials are in bitwarded
+Credentials are in bitwarden

 In order to get things working so it querried the movies I had to create an omdb API key.
+This is necessary to check the IMDB DB and pull the rotten tomatoe rating if I can find it.
 I was able to do that by visiting:

 http://www.omdbapi.com/apikey.aspx